On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Magnetic dynamics on Riemannian manifolds

 \section{Magnetic dynamics on Riemannian manifolds}

-We begin this section with a justification that the problem of studying the dynamics of the magnetic geodesic flow on a regular energy level can be modeled by an odd-symplectic form.\\ \\ Towards our set end, observe that given a magnetic system determined by a pair $(g,\sigma)$ on a Riemannian manifold $(W,g)$, the trajectories of $\Phi^t_{g,\sigma}$ on a regular level set $H^{-1}_{\text{kin}}(k)$ can be viewed as the leaves of the characteristic foliation of the following odd-symplectic form defined on the manifold $S^*W \cong H^{-1}_{\text{kin}}(\frac{1}{2})$:
+We begin this section with a justification of the fact that odd-symplectic forms model the dynamics of a magnetic system on a regular energy level.\\ \\ Observe that given a magnetic pair $(g,\sigma)$ on a Riemannian manifold $(W,g)$ of dimension $n\geq 3$, the trajectories of the associated magnetic geodesic flow $\Phi^t_{g,\sigma}$ on a regular level set $H^{-1}_{g}(k)$ can be viewed as the leaves of the characteristic foliation of the following odd-symplectic form defined on the manifold $S_g^*W \cong H^{-1}_{g}(\frac{1}{2})$:

-Therefore, given an interval $I \subset \mathbb{R}$, the dynamics of the magnetic geodesic flow of the above one-parameter family of odd-symplectic forms defined on $S^*W$ represent that of the flow $\Phi^t_{g,\sigma}$ on arbitrary regular levels contained in the interval $I$ of the metric Hamiltonian.
-If the particular level set of the metric Hamiltonian is obvious, in the interest of a more concise presentation of the formulas we will suppress the subscript in the above equation and simply write $\sigma$ for $\sigma_s$.\\ \\ Given a magnetic pair $(g_0,\sigma_0)$ on a Riemannian manifold $(W,g_0)$, we see that given any other magnetic pair $(g,\sigma) \in \mathcal{M}(W) \times \Omega^2(W)$, the flow lines of $\Phi^t_{g,\sigma}$ at some energy level $s$ are the leaves of the characteristic folaition of the following odd-symplectic form defined on $S^*W$: